Dor-sketch/Anki-SmartReviewPad/README.md

 ## Code Overview 🖥️

 The add-on is implemented in Python, extending Anki's internal functionality.
-It uses several best practices for code readability and efficiency.
+It uses best practices for code readability and efficiency.
 For more information, see the [code comments](https://github.com/Dor-sketch/Anki-SmartReviewPad/blob/main/main.py).

 ## Contributing 🤝